mubashiralisiddiqui/helloworld/mark.md

 ```

-_the easy way is to learn all this command is practice
+_ the easy way is to learn all this command is practice
-_keep work hard
+_ keep work hard
--work hard is the key to success
+- work hard is the key to success